What is Home Insulation? Definition/Types/Materials

 It’s important when talking about insulation to understand how it will impact the conduction – heat transfer – and the convection – airflow – which will play a significant role in your home’s energy efficiency and comfort.

-Air flow into or out of your home is the movement of air through gaps and holes in walls, the attic, crawl space, rim joists, doors, windows, and electrical outlets.
-The air leakage is a major problem in many homes, contributing to energy loss and discomfort.
+Airflow into or out of your home is the movement of air through gaps and holes in walls, the attic, crawl space, rim joists, doors, windows, and electrical outlets.
+This air leakage is a major problem in many homes, contributing to energy loss and discomfort.

 There are three major types of insulation used in homes: foam, fiberglass, and cellulose.

 Foam insulation comes in two different forms, which are spray and injection foam.

-- Spray foam is sprayed in an open cavity, like in new construction, attics, crawl spaces and rim joists, in a liquid state.
+- Spray foam is sprayed in an open cavity, like in new construction, attics, crawl spaces, rim joists, and pole barns, in a liquid state.
 The spray foam then expands and fills the cavity.

 - Injection foam is pumped into an existing cavity, like walls, which makes it great for insulating existing homes.

 Spray foam can be either open cell or closed cell foam insulation.

 - Open cell spray foam is very light and pliable due to its composition.
-As open cell foam dries, the gas inside the cells escape through openings in the cell’s wall resulting in foam that is light and pliable that shifts as it settles.
+As open cell foam dries, the gas inside the cells escapes through openings in the cell’s wall resulting in foam that is light and pliable that shifts as it settles.

-- Closed cell spray foam is a much more dense and heavy structure.
+- Closed cell spray foam is a much more dense and heavy composition.
 It creates a dense surface that is more resistant to weathering and temperature change.

 Fiberglass comes in batts and rolls.
-It can be placed in unfinished walls, floors and ceilings.
-Fiberglass insulation is fitted between studs, joists and beams.
+It can be placed in unfinished walls, floors, attics, and ceilings.
+Fiberglass insulation is fitted between studs, joists, and beams.